We Are Ready to Help You Start Your New Life

 - What grounds you have for divorce (including fault);

-- Any current or pending protective orders; as well as,
+- Any current or pending protective orders; and

 - An opportunity to request a waiver of your waiting period.

-On your petition, you can also indicate whether or not you’d like the court to change your name (an option typically utilized by women reverting back to their maiden name).
+On your petition, you can also indicate whether you’d like the court to change your name (an option typically utilized by women reverting back to their maiden name).

 Once you have completed the necessary information, you will then need to sign and return your petition to the clerk, along with your filing fee.
-This amount varies by county, but typically runs between $250-$300.
+This amount varies by county, but typically runs between $250 and $300.